Fellowship Program - How to Apply

 - be a US citizen;

-- be enrolled in an accredited graduate institution in California or New England;
+- be enrolled in an accredited graduate institution ONLY in California or New England;

-- have academic and career goals focused on environmental improvement, regardless of the school, major or program in which they are enrolled.
+- have strong academic qualifications with academic and career goals focused on environmental improvement, regardless of the school, major or program in which they are enrolled.

 - Master's degree candidates must have completed at least one semester of course work to apply and be seeking the Master's as a terminal degree.
 Master's degree students planning to pursue a PhD are advised to wait until they are in their PhD program to apply.